aaniaahh/Algorithms/H01/set1.md

 ## Insert the following values in order:
 10, 20, 30, 15, 25, 5, 35, 27

+ **Remember to check for imbalanced branches**
 ------------------------------------------------------------------------------------
 ### Insert 10, 20, 30

-- Insert 10
+- Insert 10 into the empty tree; *the root*

-- Insert 20 as 10's right child
+- 20 is greater than 10, so 20 is the right child of 10

+  - Balance factor of 10: 0 - 1 = -1 ; *no rotation needed*

-- Insert 30 as 20's right child
+- 30 is greater than 10 and 20, so 30 is the right child of 20

+  - Balance factor of 10: 0 - 2 = -2 ; *left rotation needed*

 <img src= "./images/set11.png" width="200">

-**Notice the unbalanced tree** so a Right-Right Rotation will be performed:
+Notice the unbalanced tree so a Right-Right Rotation will be performed:

 <img src= "./images/set12.png" width="200">

-### Insert 15
+### Insert 15, 25, 5, 35, 27

 - Insert 15 as 10's right child